As the world around us changes, we need to look beyond the here and now to make the most of the new world of work.

 As organisations continue to struggle to match the skills they have with the skills they need, and employees continue to offer their services in a range of less traditional ways, might the idea of specific job roles and job descriptions also be a thing of the past, an unnecessary straitjacket in this new world of agile and flexible working?
 And, if that’s the case, how can we best position ourselves to make the most of the opportunities on offer?

 A changing world of work

 At the same time, Deloitte’s 2019 Global Human Capital Trends survey showed that more than 40% of US workers now work on a contingent basis.
 In the EU, freelancers are the biggest labour group, with numbers doubling between 2000 and 2014.
-Deloitte’s latest millennial study paints a picture of a workforce concerned about the future, looking to employers who give due consideration to concerns such as diversity, community and the environment, but still fundamentally sceptical that business is a force for good – and prepared to walk if employees won’t or can’t meet their high standards.
+Annual millennial and Gen Z surveys from Deloitte paint a picture of a workforce concerned about the future, looking to employers who give due consideration to concerns such as diversity, community and the environment, but still fundamentally sceptical that business is a force for good – and prepared to walk if employees won’t or can’t meet their high standards.
 It’s all a stark reminder of the pace of change we’re all facing.